 Cold temperatures are most likely to trigger an attack.
-Exposure to cold can be as simple as putting your hands under a faucet of running cold water, taking something out of the freezer or exposure to cold air.
-For some people, exposure to cold temperatures isn't necessary.
-Emotional stress alone can cause an episode of Raynaud's.
+Exposure to cold, such as putting your hands in cold water, taking something from a freezer or encountering cold air, is the most likely trigger.
+For some people, emotional stress can cause an episode of Raynaud's.

 Primary vs. secondary Raynaud's

 - Secondary Raynaud's.
 Also called Raynaud's phenomenon, this form is caused by an underlying problem.
-Although secondary Raynaud's is less common than the primary form, it tends to be a more serious disorder.
-Signs and symptoms of secondary Raynaud's usually first appear at later ages — around 40 — than they do for people with the primary form of Raynaud's.
+Although secondary Raynaud's is less common than the primary form, it tends to be more serious.
+Signs and symptoms of secondary Raynaud's usually appear later in life — around age 40 — than they do for primary Raynaud's.

 Causes of secondary Raynaud's include:

 - Diseases of the arteries.
-Raynaud's phenomenon can be associated with various diseases that affect arteries, such as atherosclerosis, which is the gradual buildup of plaques in blood vessels that feed the heart (coronary arteries), or Buerger's disease, a disorder in which the blood vessels of the hands and feet become inflamed.
-Primary pulmonary hypertension, a type of high blood pressure that affects the arteries of the lungs, can be linked to Raynaud's.
+Raynaud's phenomenon can be associated with various diseases that affect arteries, such as the buildup of plaques in blood vessels that feed the heart (atherosclerosis) or a disorder in which the blood vessels of the hands and feet become inflamed (Buerger's disease).
+A type of high blood pressure that affects the arteries of the lungs (primary pulmonary hypertension) can be linked to Raynaud's.

 - Carpal tunnel syndrome.
-The carpal tunnel is a narrow passageway in your wrist that protects a major nerve to your hand.
-Carpal tunnel syndrome is a condition in which pressure is put on this nerve, producing numbness and pain in the affected hand.
-The affected hand may become more susceptible to cold temperatures and episodes of Raynaud's.
+This condition involves pressure on a major nerve to your hand (ulnar nerve) producing numbness and pain in the affected hand.
+The hand may become more susceptible to cold temperatures and episodes of Raynaud's.

 - Smoking.
 Smoking constricts blood vessels and is a potential cause of Raynaud's.

 - Injuries.
-Prior injuries to the hands or feet, such as wrist fracture, surgery or frostbite, can lead to Raynaud's phenomenon.
+Injuries to the hands or feet, such as wrist fracture, surgery or frostbite, can lead to Raynaud's phenomenon.

 - Certain medications.
-Some drugs — including beta blockers, which are used to treat high blood pressure; migraine medications that contain ergotamine; medications containing estrogen; certain chemotherapy agents; and drugs that cause blood vessels to narrow, such as some over-the-counter (OTC) cold medications — have been linked to Raynaud's.
+Some drugs — including beta blockers, which are used to treat high blood pressure; migraine medications that contain ergotamine or sumatriptan; attention-deficit/hyperactivity disorder medications; certain chemotherapy agents; and drugs that cause blood vessels to narrow, such as some over-the-counter cold medications — have been linked to Raynaud's.

-- Natural product effectiveness checker results: Raynaud's syndrome.
+- Natural product effectiveness checker: Raynaud's syndrome.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
-9, 2011.
+28, 2014.